 Williams is committed to a diverse faculty and student body.
 It is one of only a few institutions in the country that offer need-blind admission and financial aid not only to domestic students, but to students from foreign countries as well.
 There are a number of resources specifically for Asian and Asian American students on campus, described below.

-Located behind the Science Quad in Jenness House, the Williams Multicultural Center (MCC) has much to offer students of Asian Studies.
+Located behind the Science Quad in Jenness House, the The Davis Center has much to offer students of Asian Studies.
 The MCC has grown into a dynamic educational and social resource whose programs and activities provide a forum for cross-cultural exchange and learning for the entire Williams community.
 In collaboration with academic departments, individual faculty members, and the numerous student organizations to which it is home, the MCC coordinates many activities each year such as Asian Awareness Month, a Chinese dance residency, discussion panels, receptions, and lectures that bring important speakers to campus to speak on multicultural issues.